dogukanergezer/ToDoList/README.md

 # ToDoList

-Çalıştırmak için ;

-1-TaskList.Web dosyasına giriniz ardından "ConnectionStrings" alanınına kendi sunucu bilgilerinizi ve oluşturmak istediğiniz tablo adını giriniz.
-2-Başlangıç projesini TaskList.Web seçerek çalıştırınız.
-3-Veri tabanında kullanıcı ve şifre oluşturduktan sonra giriş yapabilirsiniz.

-Veri tabanı hatası almanız durumunda;
+#To make it run;

+1- Go to appsetting.json file, then enter your "ConnectionStrings" information and the name of the table you want to create.
+2-Select TaskList.Web as the initial startup project and run it.
+3-After creating a user and password in the database, you can log in.

+If you get a database error;
-$ dotnet ef migrations add TaskItems --startup-project ./ --project ../TaskList.DAL/
+$ dotnet migrations, add TaskItems --startup-project ./ --project ../TaskList.DAL/

-ardından
+Next

-$ dotnet ef database update --startup-project ./ --project ../TaskList.DAL/
+$ dotnet ef data update --startup-project ./ --project ../TaskList.DAL/

-komutlarını çalıştırıp tekrar deneyebilirsiniz.
+You can run the commands and try again.